HloleloRampete/Module_4_HLORAM373_JSE2407_GroupB_Hlolelo-Rampete/README.md

 ### SortComponent.vue

 The `SortComponent` provides sorting functionality by price.
+1. **State Management**: The sorting state is now synchronized with the sort query parameter.
+The component reads the initial sorting value from route.query.sort and updates it in the URL whenever the user selects a different sorting option.

+2. **Sorting Change**: When the sorting option is changed, handleSort updates the sorting state and emits the new sort value.
+It also updates the query parameter in the URL using router.replace.

 ```vue
 <template>